wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-sharepoint-manage-sites/includes/sharing-permissions.md

-As a SharePoint or global administrator in Office 365, you can control access to SharePoint content by selecting options in the SharePoint admin center.
+As a SharePoint or global administrator in Microsoft 365, you can control access to SharePoint content by selecting options in the SharePoint admin center.

 ## Control guest access